I've been a professional

 that the person's relatives, friends, and coworkers may also

-deny, discount, and/or rationalize (justify) the toxic
+deny, minimize, and/or justify the toxic

 compulsion and its harmful effects.